AVEVA/AVEVA-Samples/Basic/JavaScript/AngularJs/readme.rst

 This example demonstrates how Qi REST APIs are invoked using AngularJS 1.0.
 Although this example uses AngularJS, other javascript frameworks should also work.

-Because the example is an ASP.Net Web Application, you must use Visual Studio to run it.
+Because the example is an ASP.Net Web Application, you must use Microsoft Visual Studio to run it.

 Prerequisites
 -------------